kelbyludwig/kel.bz/content/post/lll.md

 * `k`: which keeps track of the index of the vector we are focusing on

-The outer loop condition is less of a concern during the length reduction step, so we can head straight to the length reduction loop.
+The outer loop condition is less of a concern during the length reduction step, we can head straight to the length reduction loop.
 The length reduction loop iterates through the `k-1`th basis vector towards the `0`th basis vector and checks if the absolute value of `mu(k,j)` is greater than `1/2`. `1/2` is significant for since we are rounding the value of `mu(k,j)`, if its absolute